daticalamy/CS_SqlServer/README.md

 1. Click **Create Repository**.

 ### Step 2: Setup the GitHub Runners
-1. Open the repository on GitHub.
+1. Open the new repository on GitHub.
 1. Go to **Settings** > **Actions** > **Runners**.
 1. << STEPS FOR SETTING UP RUNNERS >>

 ### Step 3: Setup the GitHub Secrets
-1. Open the repository on GitHub.
+1. Open the new repository on GitHub.
 1. Go to **Settings** > **Secrets and variables** > **Actions**.
 1. Click **New repository secret**.
 1. You will need to add secrets for the below items: